 Research has shown that girls with involved fathers are more likely to be emotionally and physically healthier and more well-rounded.

-Dads and Daughters suggests these tips for fathers to inspire, understand and support their daughters:
+Dads and Daughters suggests these tips for girl dads to inspire, understand and support their daughters:

 - Encourage her strength and celebrate her savvy.
 Help your daughter learn to recognize, resist and overcome barriers.
 Help her develop her strengths to achieve her goals.